CONNECTIONS

 All Connections Nature Play Educators have undergone the Police Information Check and Vulnerable Sector Check process and are First Aid trained.
 We encourage and support our Educators in working towards Forest and Nature School Practitioner certification through the Child Nature Alliance of Canada.

 Although we spend most of our time outdoors with the children, we also have access to washrooms and an indoor play space for when conditions are not conducive to being outdoors all day, such as cold spells, heat waves, extreme air quality and severe weather.
+Check out our Parent Handbook to learn how weather affects our program.

 - Edit Column